 An insurer must pay about $685,000 in interest under a statute that requires insurers to promptly pay insurance claims or pay interest, unless the insurer provides reasonable proof to establish the insurer is not responsible for payment.

 A coalition of legal experts filed a petition (17-06) today asking the state supreme court to remedy what it views as a constitutional crisis caused by the nation’s lowest pay rate for lawyers taking appointments from the State Public Defender (SPD).

 The Wisconsin Supreme Court has added 11 cases to its docket, including ones involving the concealed carry statute, one involving the recreational immunity statute, and another involving disorderly conduct and free speech.

-The State Bar of Wisconsin recently welcomed 90 new Wisconsin lawyers, graduates of the U.W.
-Law School.
+The Wisconsin Supreme Court and the State Bar of Wisconsin welcomed 148 new Wisconsin lawyers – alumni of Marquette University Law School.